Protecting Bystander Privacy via Selective Hearing in Audio LLMs: Results

 \textbf{BPFT achieves higher entropy without ``I don't know" option}.
 With both Qwen and Step-Audio-2, BPFT showed a clear decrease in accuracy and obvious increase in entropy when removing ``I don't know".
 Step-Audio-2 after BPFT achieved an accuracy close to random choice (28\% vs. 25\%) on bystander questions under selective mode, showing the effectiveness of BPFT.
 However, Qwen-2.5-Omni in this case still shows some residual privacy leakage with a 55\% bystander accuracy under selective mode, which is likely due to the model being forced to make a choice.

 \textbf{Models after BPFT learns to refuse for open-ended questions}.
-It is also crucial to investigate whether the model after BPFT can refuse to answer under general scenario.
-To this end, we convert the MCQs into open-ended questions by removing the choices, and prompt the model under selective mode to observe its behaviour.
-The results are summarised in Table \ref{tab:refusalrate}.
+It is also crucial to investigate whether the model after BPFT can refuse to answer in general scenarios.
+To investigate this, we convert the MCQs into open-ended questions by removing the choices, and prompt the model under selective mode in order to observe its behaviour.
+The results are in Table \ref{tab:refusalrate}.
 As expected, both Qwen-2.5-Omni and Step-Audio-2-mini learn to refuse when the question is about the bystander, with refusal rates of \textbf{92}\% and \textbf{96}\% respectively.
-The refusal rate for both models before training with BPFT was merely 45\% and 48\% respectively.
+The refusal rate for both models before training with BPFT was only 45\% and 48\%, respectively.